William Matthew Scott: The Daily Express Cameo Tale series

 The ninth story in the series was Will Scott's Old Bus, which appeared on 30 September 1930: a shaggy dog tale about twenty years in the life of a limousine.
 It is set in London, and in a fictional Sunnysands which may have been suggested by Herne Bay.

 Passing Show (The) Magazine

 Where Men Are Men (1926) is a humorous tale about a henpecked husband.
 The Fingerprint (1926) is a detective story about an unsolved crime where the evidence consists of unusually large thumbprints.
 The Ten Year Smile (1927) is a murder mystery in which a felon explains why he is pleased with himself.
+Scott devised a series of train-journey mysteries for this publisher, seeing them in print in 1938.
+The plots are set on the 9.15 a.m. commuter train of the 1930s which "rolls its way up to London, as it has done for years ... it rolls through the blossoming orchards in the springtime, the harvests in the autumn; in the summer through the ripening fields; in the winter, for part of the time at least, in the dark".
+A small part of this idyll can still be glimpsed occasionally from the Herne Bay–Victoria train window.

 Giglamps (1924)

 In the title story of this collection of tales the detective is a tramp.
 The British Library holds a reference copy.